karlseguin/the-little-redis-book/en/redis.md

 If you actually think about it though, relational databases have the same overhead.
 Indexes take memory, must be scanned or ideally seeked and then the corresponding records must be looked up.
 The overhead is neatly abstracted away (and they  do a lot of optimizations in terms of the processing to make it very efficient).

-Again, having to manually deal with references in Redis in unfortunate.
+Again, having to manually deal with references in Redis is unfortunate.
 But any initial concerns you have about the performance or memory implications of this should be tested.
 I think you'll find it a non-issue.

 ### Round Trips and Pipelining